mylesj/nginx-njs-http-service-call/README.md

 ## Overview

-This project consists of two containers, a client-facing `nginx` server and an internal `node` "ping-pong" service.
+This project consists of two containers, a client-facing `nginx` server and a `node` "ping-pong" service.
 The aim was to assess how `njs` can reliably integrate with other system components.
-This solutions defines an internal route which an `njs` module can call, that reverse-proxies the web service.
+This solution defines an internal route which an `njs` module can call, that reverse-proxies a web service.
 Note that:

--   `njs` cannot make remote requests, only local sub-requests (local routes can still proxy remote services)
+-   `njs` cannot make arbitrary http requests itself, only locally defined sub-requests
--   the `internal` directive can be used inside a `location` block to signal that it not be exposed externally
+-   the `internal` directive can be used inside a `location` block to signal that it not be exposed publicly
 -   `subrequest()` does not understand `@named` routes